mykki92/CI_PP5_SOUNDCHECK_DRF_API/README.md

 - ForeignKey relation with the Check model owner field

 #### Profile Model
-- The Profile model contains the following fields: owner, created_at, updated_at, username, bio and profile_image.
+- The Profile model contains the following fields: owner, created_at, updated_at, username, bio and image.
 - One-to-one relation between the owner field and the User model id field.

 #### Post Model